GothenburgBitFactory/holidata/README.md

 ## Locales

-Holidata provides holiday data in different locales, i.e. for a given country and a in given language.
+Holidata provides holiday data in different locales, i.e. for a given country and in a given language.
 See [holidata.net](https://holidata.net/locales/) for a complete overview of the currently provided locales.

-If you think a locale is missing, [open a feature request on github](https://github.com/GothenburgBitFactory/holidata/issues).
+If you think a locale is missing, [open a feature request on GitHub](https://github.com/GothenburgBitFactory/holidata/issues).

 ## Output Formats

 Holidata supports different output formats, currently `csv`, `json`, `yaml`, and `xml`.

-If you think an output format is missing, [open a feature request on github](https://github.com/GothenburgBitFactory/holidata/issues).
+If you think an output format is missing, [open a feature request on GitHub](https://github.com/GothenburgBitFactory/holidata/issues).

 ## Limitations